 - IV.
-Permitted Accessory Use Solar energy systems are a permitted accessory use in all zoning districts where structures of any sort are allowed, subject to certain requirements as set forth below.
+Permitted Accessory Use.
+Solar energy systems are a permitted accessory use in all zoning districts where structures of any sort are allowed, subject to certain requirements as set forth below.
 Solar carports and associated electric vehicle charging equipment are a permitted accessory use on surface parking lots in all districts regardless of the existence of another building.
-Solar energy systems that do not meet the following design standards will require a conditional use permit. - A. Height Solar energy systems must meet the following height requirements: - Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
-For purposes for height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as building-mounted mechanical devices or equipment. - 2.
-Ground- or pole-mounted solar energy systems shall not exceed 15 feet in height when oriented at maximum tilt. - 3.
-Solar carports in non-residential districts shall not exceed 20 feet in height. - B. Setback Solar energy systems must meet the accessory structure setback for the zoning district and principal land use associated with the lot on which the system is located, except as allowed below. - 1.
-Roof- or Building-mounted Solar Energy Systems The collector surface and mounting devices for roof-mounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
-Exterior piping for solar hot water systems shall be allowed to extend beyond the perimeter of the building on a side-yard exposure.
-Solar collectors mounted on the sides of buildings and serving as awnings are considered to be building-integrated systems and are regulated as awnings. - Ground-mounted Solar Energy Systems Ground-mounted solar energy systems may not extend into the side-yard or rear setback when oriented at minimum design tilt, except as otherwise allowed for building mechanical systems. - C. Visibility Solar energy systems in residential districts shall be designed to minimize visual impacts from the public right-of-way, as described in C.1-3, to the extent that doing so does not affect the cost or efficacy of the system.
-Visibility standards do not apply to systems in non-residential districts, except for historic building or district review as described in E. below. - Building Integrated Photovoltaic Systems Building integrated photovoltaic solar energy systems shall be allowed regardless of whether the system is visible from the public right-of-way, provided the building component in which the system is integrated meets all required setback, land use or performance standards for the district in which the building is located.
+Solar energy systems that do not meet the following design standards will require a conditional use permit. - A. Height Solar energy systems must meet the following height requirements: - Building or roof-mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
+For purposes of height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as buildingmounted mechanical devices or equipment. - 2.
+Ground or pole-mounted solar energy systems shall not exceed 15 feet in height when oriented at maximum tilt. - 3.
+Solar carports in non-residential districts shall not exceed 20 feet in height. - B. Setback- Solar energy systems must meet the accessory structure setback for the zoning district and principal land use associated with the lot on which the system is located, as allowed below. - Roof or Building-mounted Solar Energy Systems The collector surface and mounting devices for roof-mounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
+Exterior piping for solar hot water systems shall be allowed to extend beyond the perimeter of the building on a side yard exposure.
+Solar collectors mounted on the sides of buildings and serving as awnings are considered to be building-integrated systems and are regulated as awnings. - 2.
+Ground-mounted Solar Energy Systems Ground-mounted solar energy systems may not extend into the side-yard or rear setback when oriented at minimum design tilt, except as otherwise allowed for building mechanical systems.

+shall be designed to minimize visual impacts from the public right-of-way, as described in C.1-3, to the extent that doing so does not affect the cost or efficacy of the system.
+Visibility standards do not apply to systems in non-residential districts, except for historic building or district review as